 A number of recent studies showed that, although overall pregnancy rates were similar when a single blastocyst was transferred to the womb compared with double blastocyst transfer, up to 62% of pregnancies after multiple blastocyst transfer were twins.

 Blastocyst transfer appears to increase the chance of a live birth, particularly for mothers under the age of 35.
-Unfortunately, when two blastocysts are transferred, it also greatly increases the risk of multiple births – some studies suggest it increases the risk even more than transferring 2–3 day embryos.
+Unfortunately, when two blastocysts are transferred, it also greatly increases the risk of multiple births – some studies suggest it increases the risk even more than transferring two to three day embryos.

-It is thought that this is because only better quality embryos will survive for 5–6 days before transfer, so they are even more likely to implant themselves in the womb.
+It is thought that this is because only better quality embryos will survive for five to six days before transfer, so they are even more likely to implant themselves in the womb.
 A study in 2005 found that after double blastocyst transfer the twin pregnancy rate was 62%, compared with only 3.2% after a single blastocyst transfer.

-A recent study showed that you are also 2 to 5 times more likely to become pregnant with identical twins after receiving fertility treatment than after natural conception.
+A recent study showed that you are also two to five times more likely to become pregnant with identical twins after receiving fertility treatment than after natural conception.

 "Where more than one good quality blastocyst is available for transfer

-on day 5 or 6 of culture, the case for single blastocyst transfer is overwhelming."
+on day five or six of culture, the case for single blastocyst transfer is overwhelming."

 If you and/or your clinician considers that that you are at risk of multiple pregnancy, you should discuss transferring only one embryo (single embryo transfer, known as SET).

 A recent study showed that where younger women received only a single blastocyst, their chances of a live birth remained almost identical (65.3%) compared with those after double blastocyst transfer (64.2%), when one fresh and one frozen cycle were included.
 However, there were only 7% multiple pregnancies in the single blastocyst transfer group, compared with 34% in the group who chose double blastocyst transfer.